jakubynku/WoodEdit-for-MinecraftPE/README.md

 Long press with the wooden sword on the block resets the selection (pressed block becomes first selected block).

-Can be uset to fast, three-tap remove of walls, ceilings, floors, whole large cuboid regions etc.
+Can be used to fast, three-tap remove of walls, ceilings, floors, whole large cuboid regions etc.

 <h3>Wooden Pickaxe</h3>